Following code was tested with edge rails (rails4) .

 end

-Here we want to look at Dirty module which has save
+Here we want to look at Dirty

 method defined as following.